YuzheGu/Speech-Transcriber-with-RevAI/README.md

 python3 str.py
 ```

+Transcription messages will appear in the command line that inform you of what the program is currently doing and when the program has finished transcription.

+You will see "Configuration check passed." if all transcription variables have valid values.
+If there are errors in the entries, error messages will appear and instruct you where the errors are.
+Once the errors are fixed, run the script again to transcribe your audio.

-The results of your transcription will appear in your output file after each audio file is transcribed.
+Once all audio files are transcribed, you will see the message "All transcription is finished", and your transcription file will appear in your output folder.
 This may take a few minutes.

 <br/>